rodrigorras/pyplanet_top_trumps/README.md

 - Possibilties increase number of cards
-- create a Class for managing the cards
+- Create Classes for managing the cards
 - Integrate it with Flask

 cheers